Physics-Informed Deep B-Spline Networks: Proof of Theorems

 On the other hand, we know that neural networks are universal approximators~\citep{hornik1989multilayer, leshno1993multilayer}, \ie with large enough width or depth a neural network can approximate any function with arbitrary precision.
 We first show that given some basic assumptions on the solution of the physics problems, the optimal control points are continuous in the system and domain parameters $u$ and $\alpha$, thus can be approximated by neural networks.
-We then restate the universal approximation theorem in our context assuming the requirements for the neural network are met. \footnote{The Borel space assumptions are met since we consider $L_2$ space which is a Borel space.}